 But Knox wasn’t guilty.
 Her actions were only her way of expressing her emotions and dealing with her roommate’s death.

 We tend to believe that people’s behaviors and demeanors provide an authentic window into the way they feel on the inside.
 But the ways in which people express their internal feelings can vary greatly.
 Even the traits that we think are universal tend to actually be shaped by culture.
 If you met a stranger from a different culture and tried to assess their feelings based on their outward facial expressions, you could very well come away with a totally incorrect understanding of what was going on in their head.
-Perhaps that’s why facial recognition is notoriously unreliable when used in recruiting and has been correctly labelled as digital snake oil.
+Perhaps that’s why facial recognition is notoriously unreliable when used in recruiting and has been correctly labeled as “digital snake oil.”

 To prove the point further, Gladwell also cites the work of Sergio Jarillo, a Spanish anthropologist who studied how different cultures around the world interpret facial expressions.
-Jarillo showed photographs of peoples’ facial expressions to Spanish school children and to adults on the Trobriand Islands, a remote cluster of islands off the coast of Papua New Guinea.
+Jarillo showed photographs of peoples’ facial expressions to Spanish schoolchildren and to adults on the Trobriand Islands, a remote cluster of islands off the coast of Papua New Guinea.

 When Jarillo showed a picture of someone smiling, 100 percent of Spanish children identified the person as happy, but only 58 percent of Trobriand adults said the same.
 When they saw someone scowling and scrunching up their eyebrows, 91 percent of Spanish children identified this as an expression of anger, yet only 7 percent of the Trobriand adults said the same.
 Twenty percent of the Trobrianders said the person was happy, 17 percent said they were sad, 30 percent said they were fearful, and 20 percent said they were disgusted.
 These results show there are not only differences of interpretation between cultures, but also within cultures.